What We Do

 The mission of the Chicago Freedom School is to create new generations of critical thinking young people who use their unique experiences and power to create a just world.
-CFS provides training and educational opportunities for youth and adult allies to develop leadership skills through the lens of civic action and through the study of the history of social movements and their leaders.
+CFS provides training and educational opportunities for youth and adult allies to develop leadership skills through the lens of civic action and through the study of social movement history.

-We create a space where youth from across the city can gather to share ideas and knowledge about civil rights and social change
+We create a space where youth and adult allies can gather to build knowledge, skills and agency for activism and social change.

-We educate youth and adults about the history of social justice movements from multiple perspectives in order to provide a platform for more thoughtful action and organizing in the present.
+We educate youth and adults about the history of social justice movements from multiple perspectives in order to provide in-depth analysis that supports thoughtful action and organizing in the present.

 We build the capacity of adult allies to understand and support youth-led social change.